xiongfazhan/VisioFirm-Enhanced/README.md

 - **Project Management**: Create, manage, and export projects with SQLite database storage.
 Support for multiple classes and images.
 - **Export Formats**: Seamless exports to YOLO, COCO, or custom formats for training.
 - **Performance Optimizations**: Cluster overlapping detections, simplify contours, and filter by confidence for clean datasets.
+- **Cloud/SSH Integration**: Seamlessly download images from cloud storage or SSH servers and save annotations remotely.
+- **Enhanced Image Handling**: Fixed bugs in image import, faster frontend loading, and multi-threaded uploading for efficiency.
+- **SAM2 Optimizations**: Worker-based offloading and improved auto-annotation for rapid, high-performance segmentation in the browser.
 - **Cross-Platform**: Runs locally on Linux, macOS, or Windows via Python— no cloud dependency.

 ![Annotation Editing Demo](https://github.com/OschAI/VisioFirm/blob/main/examples/AIpreannotator-demo.gif)